-7. It must be used in the sentence in the way it is normally used.
+- 7. It must be used in the sentence in the way it is normally used.
 A word cannot be called an adjective simply because the player wishes to use it in that manner.
-Again, the official dictionary is the final authority on whether a word may be used as the demanded part of speech.
+Again, the official dictionary is the final authority on whether a word may be used as the demanded part of speech. - 8.
+It must not be contained in a title.